CorleoneJW/CorleoneJW/README.md

 As a algorithm engineer and product manager right now and main field is the medical image. -->

-"The local optimal solution does not necessarily reach the global optimal solution step by step."
+"The local optimal solution does not necessarily reach the global optimal solution stepwise."

 [![我的 GitHub 数据](https://github-readme-stats.vercel.app/api?username=CorleoneJW)]()